 Ah, nap time! a Mommy’s best friend 😉

-It’s amazing how much you can get done during nap time if baby sleeps long enough.
+Nap time is a great time to get lots done!
 If you’re like me, you will have a running to do list in your head of the things you want to get done during each nap time.
-If you’re also like me, this list will be longer than nap times and occasionally Netflix will win out over the other items.
+Also, this list may be longer than nap times.

 If your baby is not a great napper/sleeper you may not get a whole lot done during these times (other than resting yourself if you need to lay down with your baby).

 So, honestly, Little Miss has just started being able to play more on her own the past 2-3 months (10-11 months old to start).
 If I’m in another room she will often come to within just a few feet of me to continue her playtime.
-This can make it hard if you’re wanting to move from room to room but is something to look forward to if your baby hasn’t reached this age yet!
+If you’re wanting to move from room to room not terribly helpful but is something to look forward to if your baby hasn’t reached this age yet!

-If you have help available, this can be the easiest way to get more things done.
-Your baby will likely go through periods of separation anxiety where it will be difficult to leave them with anyone else (even if you are just in the other room!).
-These phases do pass though and you will be able to enjoy some uninterrupted time if you have a babysitter or family available.
+This is the easiest way to get more done.
+Your baby will likely go through periods of separation anxiety.
+Then it will be difficult to leave them with anyone else (even if you are just in the other room!).
+These are just phases.
+Eventually you will be able to enjoy some uninterrupted time if you have a babysitter or family available.

 As a bonus possibility, try letting your baby help out.
 Yes, it will take longer.
-Yes, it will have to be redone by you.
-But it makes them so happy to help out and, someday, they really will be able to help and you will be glad to have a helper!
+Yes, you’ll probably have to do it again.
+But it makes them so happy to help out.
+Hopefully someday they really will be able to help and you will be glad to have a helper!